airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 3. Click the dropdown arrow in the **Sync mode** column and select the sync mode you want to apply to these streams.

-4. If there is a dropdown arrow in the **Cursor** or **Primary key** fields of the highlighted table header, click the dropdown arrow and select a column in the database to use as the cursor or primary key.
-If there is no dropdown arrow, the cursor and primary key are chosen by the source.
+4. Depending on the sync mode you select, you may need to choose a cursor or primary key.
+If there is a dropdown arrow in the **Cursor** or **Primary key** fields of the highlighted table header, click the dropdown arrow and and choose the cursor or primary key.

 5. Click **Apply** to apply the changes to the streams you selected, or click **Cancel** to discard your selection.

-### Saving the changes
+To save the changes:
 1. After you make changes to the streams, click **Save changes**.

 :::note